Objects

-Dreaming About a Lost Train: Meaning, Psychology & Symbolism
+Dreaming About Losing a Train: Meaning, Psychology & Symbolism

-Dreaming of a lost train may reflect feelings of uncertainty or missed opportunities in your waking life.
+Dreaming about losing a train often reflects feelings of missed opportunities or transitions in life.

 Written by: DreamMeaning Editorial Team